openstack/python-vitrageclient/doc/source/contributor/cli.rst

 When OS_USER_DOMAIN_NAME is not set, then 'Default' is assumed.
 Alternatively IDs can be used instead of names.

+When using Keycloak instead of Keystone use the os-auth-type ``vitrage-keycloak`` and supply username, password, realm_name, endpoint, auth_url, openid_client_id.

+The parameters can be supplied in command line e.g --username,--realm-name or as environment variables with the prefix ``VITRAGE_`` e.g ``VITRAGE_REALM_NAME``

 You'll find complete documentation on the shell by running ``vitrage help``::